yzhao062/pyod/docs/benchmark.rst

 - Execution time

-You are welcome to replicate this process by running `benchmark.py <https://github.com/yzhao062/pyod/blob/master/notebooks/benchmark.py>`_.
+You could replicate this process by running `benchmark.py <https://github.com/yzhao062/pyod/blob/master/notebooks/benchmark.py>`_.

 We also provide the hardware specification for reference.